Reservoir Computing Approach for Gray Images Segmentation: ESN approach for gray scale images features extraction

-The structure of an ESN reservoir is shown on Fig~\ref{ESNeq}.
 It incorporates a pool of neurons with sigmoid activation function $f^{res}$ (usually the hyperbolic tangent) that has randomly generated recurrent connection weights.
 The reservoir state $r(k)$ for the current time instant $k$ depends both on its previous state $r(k-1)$ and the current input $u(k)$ as follows:

 Here $W^{in}$ and $W^{res}$ are input and recurrent connection weight matrices that are randomly generated according to recipes given by \cite{LucJaeger}; $a$ and $b$ are vectors called gain and bias that are set to $1$ and $0$ respectively in most applications.